 Other intragovernmental liabilities consist of undeposited CVC Gift Shops sales, Liability for Non-Entity Assets Not Reported on the Statement of Custodial Activity, and Unfunded FECA Liability.
 See Note 4 for the description of undeposited CVC Gift Shops sales (Liability for Non-Fiduciary Deposit Funds and Undeposited Collections).
-See Note 2 for the description the Liability for Non-Entity Assets Not Reported on the Statement of Custodial Activity.
+See Note 2 for the description of the Liability for Non-Entity Assets Not Reported on the Statement of Custodial Activity.
 See Note 11 for the description of the Unfunded FECA Liability.
-Other liabilities - Other than Intragovernmental consist of Contract Holdbacks, Accrued Funded Payroll, Contingent Liabilities, long term debt from the cogeneration financing (Other Liabilities Without Related Budgetary Obligations), and outstanding capital lease principal.
+Other Liabilities - Other than Intragovernmental consists of Contract Holdbacks, Contingent Liabilities, and long-term debt from the cogeneration financing (Other Liabilities Without Related Budgetary Obligations).
+Additionally, in FY 2024, Other than Intragovernmental Liabilities also consist of the Lease Liability as required by SFFAS No. 54, which includes amounts previously classified as Capital Lease Liability that have been eliminated and subsequently remeasured to meet the SFFAS No. 54 requirement.
+This change is being applied prospectively (see Note 15).

-Other Liabilities, as of September 30, 2023, and 2022, are as follows:
+Other Liabilities, as of September 30, 2024, and 2023, are as follows: